PetraMMM/aws-reStart-Journey/Projects/Static Website /file.md

 The website consists of 5 main pages, all accessible via the global navigation menu:

-* **Home:** (Visualized in the screenshot below) Introduces the brand, features a curated hero image/banner, a newsletter signup section, and highlights "Our Monthly Arrivals."
+* **Home:** (Visualized in the header) Introduces the brand, features a curated image/banner, a newsletter signup section, and highlights "Our Monthly Arrivals."
 * **Shop:** The main catalog page showcasing the full range of available teas.
 * **About:** The story and mission behind The Quiet Kettle.
 * **Contact:** How to get in touch with us.